yjthu/obaDIA/README.md

 conda install R==3.6 r-xml
 ```

-Then, enter R environment and install required packages
+Then, to enter R environment and install required packages
 ```R
 # Install R packages
 # 1. from CRAN